Dealing with Workplace Misconduct in 2023

 Serious misconduct, also known as gross employee misconduct, is the most severe infraction and can result in the immediate termination of an employee.
 It often involves illegal activities or serious breaches of company policy.
 Timely resolution of misconduct is crucial for employee safety, promoting teamwork, upholding standards, and preventing legal implications.

-Examples of Workplace Misconduct
+Examples of workplace misconduct

 Workplace misconduct encompasses a wide range of behaviours, from minor infractions to serious illegal activities.
 Some examples of general misconduct might include: